 Finalize your Processing Job in the Staff CIS with final extent, average processing hours per linear foot, etc.

+Delete obsolete top containers and “holdings” entries in ArchivesSpace.
 Notify Registrar via email that the collection is ready for barcoding and shelving.
-Include a list of container types and counts from the updated SIRIS record 852 field.
+Include a list of container types and counts.

 Internship, fellowship, and volunteer opportunities provide students and lifelong learners with the ability to contribute to the study and preservation of visual arts records in America.